DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ### Updating How Allister's Allies can Communicate w/ Him
 Right now, dialogue portals spawn in two situations:
 - At the end of a room AFTER you clear it
-- In pre-determined places like the upgrade room
+- In pre-determined places like the upgrade room or the starting room

 This is *boring and limited*.
 It also begs the question, "Why do portals only spawn in these places?"
 I don't think we have a real reason for it (other than it being easy to implement at the time I was making the dialogue stuff).